 After breakfast, we transfer to Dijon for our onward journeys with memories of a wonderful week of cycling and new friends made.
 You may like to book an additional night in Dijon to see its many sights and museums — and sample its gastronomic delights.

 We try to include as much as we can within the price, while keeping things as flexible as possible.
-With the explosion of low cost airlines and the easy access to the TGV rail system from the UK, we believe that it is more economical and convenient for customers to arrange their own travel to the region.
-Links to the airlines and railway companies can be found in frequently asked questions.
+Our riders come from all over the world so we believe that it is more economical and convenient for customers to arrange their own travel to France and the region in which their tour starts.
+The French train system is generally reliable and efficient, and there are numerous regional airports, often with low cost airline operators.
+(Links to the airlines and railway companies can be found in frequently asked questions.)

-We provide the transfers to and from the local airports and the nearest TGV stations, and other locations by arrangement.
-If you have driven down, we arrange secure parking for your car and return you to it after the tour.
+We provide the transfers to and from the local airports and the nearest TGV railway stations, and other locations by arrangement.

 We stay in very comfortable hotels, mostly 3*, occasionally 4*, and very occasionally superior 2* hotels which we choose if they have charm and comfort above their rating.
 All rooms have en-suite shower or bath facilities.

-We select our hotels for their character as well as their facilities, and avoid chains in favour of independent privately run hotels.
+We select our hotels for their character as well as their facilities, and try to avoid the major chains in favour of independent, privately run hotels.

 Prices are based on two sharing in twin or double rooms.
 Singles are available on request.
 Where possible, we choose hotels with swimming pools as there is nothing quite like a dip after a day in the saddle!